 For adolescents, medication (with assent of the adolescent) and/or behavior therapy is recommended, but a combination of the two is preferable.

-Barriers To Diagnosis And Treatment
+Barriers To Accurate Diagnosis

 One of the reasons often raised by parents as barriers to diagnosis is the fear of mental illness stigma.

 ADHD is a neurodevelopmental disorder affecting neurostransmitter circuits.
 We know that the brain circuits are more flexible in younger brains than in older ones (this flexibility is called the plasticity of the brain)8.